 Remember, these are the small muscles that attach closely around each joint to hold the joint surfaces in optimum contact so that they form a strong, stable platform.
 The more stable your platform, the more resistance or weight that you can lift and the stronger you will get.

 Pain, swelling, inactivity, poor postures, repetitive movements can all reduce the activation of these muscles leading to joint instability and potentially injury.
 Research has shown that these muscles do not begin working again without specific training.
 They must be specifically targeted and activated.

-To stabilise, “pre-tension” or contract all the muscles around your joints to what is maximally comfortable.
+To stabilize, “pre-tension” or contract all the muscles around your joints to what is maximally comfortable.
 Even better, position yourself correctly by having your knees slightly bent, feet apart and on a slight diagonal.
-Then, stabilise your whole body by drawing your stomach in, your pelvic floor up and slightly tuck in your chin.
+Then, stabilize your whole body by drawing your stomach in, your pelvic floor up and slightly tuck in your chin.

 Principle 3 – Isolate

 As mentioned above, pain, swelling and general deconditioning, can all act to stop muscles from being effectively activated.
 And just because you perform a movement, doesn’t mean that these muscles start working again.
 They need to be “woken up”.
 Research has shown that not only do these muscles need to be trained specifically to begin working normally again but that if they’re not, people will begin to substitute other muscles and use incorrect strategies for movement which may eventually lead to injury.

 To isolate a specific muscle for strengthening, you need to know what the muscles attachments are as well as the precise movement that the muscle performs.
 For example, to best strengthen your biceps, muscle on the front of your upper arm), you need to start with you hand turned with the palm facing backward and then turn to bring the palm forwards to the front of the shoulder as you bend your elbow only.